Light's Fort

+Light's Fort was built in 1742 by Johannes Leicht [John Light].
+It is the oldest standing building in the county and city of Lebanon, Pennsylvania, United States.
+Intended for use as a shelter for local settlers during Native American attacks, its stone construction and tile roof made it impervious to fire.
+In addition to being John Light's homestead, the building later served as a distillery, a meeting house, and a warehouse.
+Tunnels beneath the building ran under the town of Lebanon, allowing access to other residences in the community.
+Ongoing renovations by the Historic Preservation Trust of Lebanon County will preserve the structure and maintain its 18th-century appearance.

+History

-Light's Fort was built in 1742 by Johannes Peter Leicht [John Light] (1682-1758).
-Light's Fort is the oldest standing building of any kind in the county and city of Lebanon, Pennsylvania.
-John Light, an immigrant, purchased the land on December 29, 1738, from Caspar Wistar, and wife, Katherine, of the City of Philadelphia, Brass Button Maker, for 82 pounds and 4 shillings.
-Light's Fort was built in 1742 on a tract of land, which was situated on a branch of the Quittapahilla Creek in Lancaster County (now Lebanon County) at North 11th and Maple Streets.
+John Light arrived in Pennsylvania in 1719 and purchased land on December 29, 1738, from Caspar Wistar ("Brass Button Maker of the City of Philadelphia"), and his wife Katherine, for 82 pounds and 4 shillings.
+Light's Fort was built in 1742 on a branch of the Quittapahilla Creek in Lancaster County (now Lebanon County) at North 11th and Maple Streets.
 It contained 274 acres including an allowance of 6% for roads together with woods, water courses, etc.

-Usages

-The historic uses of Light's Fort were a frontier homestead, a community meeting hall, a Mennonite Religious meeting facility, a storage warehouse when the Union Canal (Pennsylvania) was operating and a private fortress during the French and Indian War that could shelter up to two hundred settlers during Native Indian uprisings.
+Light's Fort was used as a frontier homestead, a community meeting hall, a Mennonite religious meeting facility, a storage warehouse when the Union Canal (Pennsylvania) was operating, and a private fortress during the French and Indian War that could shelter up to two hundred settlers during Native American uprisings.
+From 1895 until his death in 1904, it was the residence of Black Civil War veteran Owen W. Jones, who organized some of the county's first African Methodist Episcopal Church Sunday school classes.
 In modern times, it has been used as a grain storage facility, a distillery, a beverage distributorship, apartment building and museum.